 Carbon dioxide, methane, and other gases in our atmosphere absorb and radiate heat back toward Earth.
 Human activities, like burning coal, oil, and natural gas, have increased the amount of carbon dioxide and other greenhouse gases, and these gases are the likely causes for the majority of the warming in BOTH the Earth's atmosphere and the Earth's oceans.

 Is the science of climate change "settled"?

 Science is never settled because new hypotheses should always be developed and tested.
 And because science is never 100% settled, we also should not wait for perfect agreement before discussing and implementing alternatives to solve a problem.
-In the case of forecasting future climate change, it seems that the most uncertainty exists in how clouds and aerosols impact temperatures.

 Source → Paper by Seinfeld et al 2016

 Other than warming temperatures, what other impacts are being observed?